Resources for community

 The St. Johns River Water Management District has resources to assist community association managers (CAMs) encourage environmental stewardship while realizing cost benefits.
 These resources include online information as well as training classes providing continuing education units accredited through the state.
 Training registration information is provided below.

-For additional information about this program, please contact Laura La Beur, Education Coordinator, at 321-473-1339 or LLaBeur@sjrwmd.com.
+For additional information about this program, please contact Laura La Beur, Education and Outreach Coordinator, at 321-473-1339 or LLaBeur@sjrwmd.com.

 The district currently offers three courses.